-Hideki Matsuyama, already with one World Golf Championship he won last year in Shanghai, had a 67 and was two shots behind.
+Hideki Matsuyama, already with one World Golf Championship he won last fall in Shanghai, had a 67 and was two shots behind.

 Spieth, meanwhile, needed to channel his inner Hend.
 He took bogey on the last two holes for a 71 to slip seven shots behind in his bid to win his third straight tournament going into the PGA Championship next week.

 Pieters has been looked upon as yet another player to add to the deepening talent pool of young players, especially after his 4-1 record in the Ryder Cup last year at Hazeltine.
 He has a big game and big expectations, and he can run hot when his game goes sideways.

 Pieters made only three pars over his last 11 holes.
 He took solace going into the final round because he believes he can straighten out his driver, and because he's in contention for a World Golf Championship.